mrolims/pynamicalsys/docs/source/dds_manifolds.rst

 .. code-block:: python

-    from pycandy import DiscreteDynamicalSystem
+    from pynamicalsys import DiscreteDynamicalSystem
     import numpy as np
     import matplotlib.pyplot as plt

     # Create the discrete dynamical system
     dds = dds(model="standard map")

 Then, we can compute the fixed points of the system and identify periodic orbits.
 The standard map has two well-known fixed points at :math:`(0, 0)` and at :math:`(0.5, 0)`.
-Let's compute their stability using the :py:meth:`classify_stability <pycandy.core.discrete_dynamical_systems.DiscreteDynamicalSystem.classify_stability>` method, which returns a dictionary containing the stability information, the eigenvalues, and the eigenvectors of the fixed points.
+Let's compute their stability using the :py:meth:`classify_stability <pynamicalsys.core.discrete_dynamical_systems.DiscreteDynamicalSystem.classify_stability>` method, which returns a dictionary containing the stability information, the eigenvalues, and the eigenvectors of the fixed points.
 Note that this method only works for two-dimensional systems.
-If you wish to compute the eigenvalues and eigenvectors of a fixed point or periodic orbit in a higher-dimensional system, you can use the :py:meth:`eigenvalues_and_eigenvectors <pycandy.core.discrete_dynamical_systems.DiscreteDynamicalSystem.eigenvalues_and_eigenvectors>` method.
+If you wish to compute the eigenvalues and eigenvectors of a fixed point or periodic orbit in a higher-dimensional system, you can use the :py:meth:`eigenvalues_and_eigenvectors <pynamicalsys.core.discrete_dynamical_systems.DiscreteDynamicalSystem.eigenvalues_and_eigenvectors>` method.

 .. code-block:: python